 The party was under a green-and-white-striped tent on the rear parking lot.
 Inside, guests were enveloped in the garden party atmosphere amidst greenery, fountains, flowers and hundreds of thousands of dollars worth of delicate porcelains.
 A cupid-adorned porcelain bowl was given to Randall, who was selected for what was billed as the First Annual Cybis Award for creative imagination and outstanding achievement in the arts.
 The movie-TV performer confided, however, that he knew much less about porcelains than opera.

-During the next few years, additional copies of the Cupid Bowl were presented to various other personages under similar circumstances, but it was not put into retail production at that time.
-Sometime during the 1990s the decision was made to bring this piece into the retail line.
-It is the same size as the early 1980s Tony Randall award piece.
+During the next few years, additional copies of the Cupid Bowl were presented to various other personages under similar circumstances, but it was not put into retail production until after the studio began selling directly to the public in 1990.

 This white bisque prototype is a low cachepot that was designed in the early 1980s by George Ivers and Steve Zuczek.
 The birds and flowers design on the side is typical of the detail work that George Ivers preferred to do.
 Its dimensions are unknown and this is the only known photo of it; this piece was never produced as a retail edition.

-The Bonbonniere Baptismal Shell was introduced by Cybis in 1975 and retired in 1975.
+The Bonbonniere Baptismal Shell was introduced by Cybis in 1975 and retired in 1977.
 It was made in both pink and blue and was priced at $50 during all three production years.
 Its size is given in the catalog as 1.75” high x 6” long x 3″ wide.
 Its name was intended to show that this piece could be used as a bonbonniere (small candy dish) or as a baptismal font.
+Cybis resurrected this piece, renamed as Baptismal Font, in the 1990s for $250 in 1993; possibly from backstock, especially if the 1970s retirement was due to lack of collector interest.

 Baby in Cradle was also available in either blue, pink or ivory.
-This was originally used as the baby Jesus element in the 1981 Adoration sculpture seen in Angels.
-This standalone “baby commemorative” version probably appeared in the 1990s.
-The 2008 Cybis website did not give its dimensions but it is probably about 2” high.
-At that time it was priced at $95.
+This was originally the baby Jesus element in the retired 1980s Adoration sculpture shown in Angels.
+This “baby commemorative” version appeared in 1990 or 1991 for $95 and remained so.
+For some odd reason Cybis never indicated the size of this piece but based on the scale of Adoration is it probably about 2.5″ high.

 These final giftware items are best described as tableware or general home décor.

-The Fan Card Holder is from the 1990s and sold for $50.
-Height is not known but would have been small.
+The Fan Card Holder appeared on the studio’s ca-2000s website for $50.
 The second fan (white with pink rose) is puzzling because the trim appears to be silver instead of the normal gold; I have never ever seen anything but karat-gold paint on a Cybis piece.
-The fan with with the pink bow, rose and trim was marketed as the Ribbon of Hope Fan for breast cancer awareness although it did not have the typical crossed pink ribbon applied to it.
+The pink-bow colorway was marketed by Cybis as the Ribbon of Hope Fan for breast cancer awareness although it does not have the typical crossed pink ribbon applied to it.
+None of the sources cited a height for this piece but is must be relatively small, probably 2″ or less.
+I would like to find out the copyright year of this piece because I have a hunch that it may have been originally designed during the 1980s, quickly retired, and then resurrected a decade or more later.

-These grapevine candle cups (at least I’m guessing that’s what they are, because I’ve not discovered any modern Cybis pieces specifically intended for food or drink service) are dated 1984 in the mold.
-Perhaps they were meant to coordinate with the Bacchus Vase.
-They are 3″ high, plain white bisque, and are glazed on the interior.
+These grapevine candle cups (at least I’m guessing that’s what they are, because I’ve not discovered any modern Cybis pieces specifically intended for food or drink service) are dated 1984 in the mold which is the year after the introduction of the stylistically very similar Bacchus Vase.
+I suspect this was another item in the so-called “Heritage Collection.”
+The cups are 3″ high, plain white bisque, and are glazed on the interior.
+They were retired before 1988.

 The Iris Candlestick from 1984 matches the Iris Vase that appeared the same year and was likewise retired before 1988.
 This candlestick is 4.75” high and is the only modern era Cybis candlestick.